 - Similarly, add few more pua in the ghee.
 Do not over-crowd the pan.

-- Do not fry the pua over high heat as it might remain uncooked from the inside.
+- Fry the pua over medium heat till turns crisp and brown from the outside.
+Do not fry the pua over high heat as it might remain uncooked from the inside.

 - Pua is best enjoyed when it is warm.